mintopia/flights/README.md

 ```

 You can also specify a PSR-3 compatible logging interface to either the constructor or via the `setLogger` method.
 If
-one is isn't supplied then a null logger is used instead.
+one isn't supplied then a null logger is used instead.
 An example using Monolog is:

 ```php
 // Our HTTP client and request factory from Guzzle